-NJ Top Rated Workplace Injury Lawyers
+NJ Top Rated Workplace Injury Attorney

 On-the-job injuries occur far too often in the U.S. In 2012, nearly 3 million workers suffered nonfatal workplace injuries and illnesses, according to the Bureau of Labor Statistics.
 More than half of these 3 million injuries resulted in days away from work, job transfer, or job restriction.
 Even more troubling, 4,628 workers were killed on the job in 2012, averaging out to 89 deaths per week and more than 12 deaths every day.